Post-election lawsuits related to the 2020 U.S. presidential election from Georgia

 In direct response to election changes related to the COVID-19 pandemic and 2020 United States presidential election in Georgia; the Donald Trump 2020 presidential campaign launched numerous civil lawsuits contesting the election processes of Georgia.
 All of these were either dismissed or dropped.

 The State of Georgia v.
 Donald J. Trump, et al., a criminal indictment for racketeering, was filed against Donald Trump and 18 other defendants in 2023.
-This case is pending.
+Four defendants pleaded guilty, and the case was eventually dropped as a result of Trump's election in 2024.